How to'sArrow

 Shifting from manual to automated handoffs doesn’t need to be overwhelming.
 Break it down into a few deliberate steps and the payoff is immediate.
 Here's a framework to get it done with, along with what you'll gain at each step.

-Step 1: Decide what a ‘complete’ handoff includes
+Step 1: Define what a ‘complete’ handoff includes

 Step 2: Connect sales and delivery at the source